wdporter/i-am-that-vuepress/33-to-see-the-unreal-is-wisdom/readme.md

 **Q:**&ensp;Why must he come here to get advice?
 Can’t he get it from within?

 **M:**&ensp;He will not listen.
 His mind is turned outward.
-But in fact all experience is in the mind, and even his coming to me and getting help is all within himself.
+But in fact all experiënce is in the mind, and even his coming to me and getting help is all within himself.
 Instead of finding an answer within himself, he imagines an answer from without.
 To me, there is no me, no man and no giving.
 All this is merely a flicker in the mind.
 I am infinite peace and silence in which nothing